110-kenichi/mame/README.md

 *** Changes ***

 3.7.2.0 Ignored invalid VGM data and improved performance for VGMPlayer.
+		Supported 115200bps for VSIF for Genesis UART mode.
 3.7.1.0 Fixed the Panic button that the FM synthesizer can be stopped completely.
 		Updated VSIF engine and added VSIF VGMPlayer.
 3.7.0.0 Fixed unexpected font error on startup ( Just ignoring... ).